Companies regularly pentest to adhere to compliance requirements but is this enough to actually stay secure?

 3. Reduce development costs during remediation

-Since code can often be dependent upon other code, executing a yearly pentest may uncover a vulnerability that requires remediation on a dependent code base.
+Since code can often be dependent upon other code, executing a security assessment may uncover a vulnerability that requires remediation on a dependent code base.
 Thus, it could end up costing valuable development time to remediate a vulnerability if it is associated with a code dependency.

 This is less likely to happen if code is tested on a more regular basis.
 Furthermore, other points from this list show how pentesting more frequently can reduce development costs such as with increased operational efficiency or developer’s knowledge of security.